epictetushmu/E-Lib/README.md

-# WebUni
+# E-Lib
-Simple library managment webApp
+Simple library managment webApp for HMU

 ## How to get: